Kaathala Kaathala: Release and reception

 In 2010, the producer of the film P. L. Thenappan threatened legal action against the makers of the Hindi film Housefull for remaking scenes from the film without permission.
 Thenappan revealed he had dubbed the film into Hindi in the late 1990s as Mirchi Masala, but the version did not release.

 Legacy

 The line "Jaanaki enakku wife aagittathaala, Sundari velakkaari aayittaappaa" (Ever since Janaki became my wife, Sundari became a housemaid) became popular, and has since entered Tamil vernacular as a term used by people to "tease friends caught impersonating".
 The song "Kaasumela" became popular for Prabhu Deva's dance.
-The title of the song inspired a film of the same name.
+The title of the song inspired a 2018 film Kasu Mela Kasu.